Bjorninn/Exalted-Charm-Parser/README.md

 Now when you run the program it should output two files **charms_json.json** and **ma_charms_json** into the data folder.

 ## Todos
+- Remove info box text from the charm text
-1. Add the ability to process the **Miracles of the Solar Exalted**.
+- Add the ability to process the **Miracles of the Solar Exalted**.
-2. Add page number and source book to charms and spells.
+- Add page number and source book to charms and spells.
-3. Generate trees from charms.
+- Generate trees from charms.
-4. Process *cost* string (so probably a list of type and value).
+- Process *cost* string (so probably a list of type and value).
-5. Add javadoc
+- Add javadoc
-6. Add **Special Activation Rules** as a seperate entry from description
+- Add **Special Activation Rules** as a seperate entry from description
-7. Manually check json for errors.
+- Manually check json for errors.

 ## JSON Schema
 *Ability Charms*